mvinza34/mvinza34/README.md

         self.growing = {
             'programming languages': ['C#'],
             'software': ['Visual Studio'],
-            'hardware': ['Raspberry Pi','Raspberry Pi Pico'],
+            'hardware': ['Raspberry Pi', 'Raspberry Pi Pico'],
             'learning sites': ['YouTube', 'freeCodeCamp', 'Code Academy']
         }
         self.hobbies = {
-            'video games': ['Elden Ring', 'Ghost of Tsushima', 'Bloodborne', 'The Witcher 3: Wild Hunt', 'The Legend of Zelda: Tears of the Kingdom'], 'books': ['The Lord of the Rings', 'A Song of Ice and Fire', 'The Witcher'], 'movies': ['Avengers: Endgame', 'The Lord of the Rings: The Two Towers', 'Spider-Man 2'], 'tv shows': ['Dragon Ball', 'Game of Thrones', 'Code Geass', 'House of the Dragon'] }
+            'video games': ['Elden Ring', 'Ghost of Tsushima', 'Dark Souls', 'Bloodborne', 'The Witcher 3: Wild Hunt', 'The Legend of Zelda: Tears of the Kingdom'], 'books': ['The Lord of the Rings', 'A Song of Ice and Fire', 'The Witcher'], 'movies': ['Avengers: Endgame', 'The Lord of the Rings: The Two Towers', 'Spider-Man 2'], 'TV shows': ['Dragon Ball Z', 'Game of Thrones', 'Code Geass', 'House of the Dragon'] }

     def doing(self, now = 2023):